8 Best Florida Springs for Scuba Diving (From a Local Diver)

 Catfish Hotel at Manatee Springs

-Nonetheless, this particular environment at Catfish Hotel is what makes it one of the most talked about diving sites in Manatee Springs.
+It’s this unique environment that makes Catfish Hotel one of the most talked-about dive sites at Manatee Springs.

 the walls of catfish hotel in manatee springs